 Remaining Historical Claims

-The Tribunal has a number of historical claims that have not been heard in the already completed district inquiries.
-In September 2015 the Waitangi Tribunal’s chairperson, Chief Judge Wilson Isaac, issued a memorandum outlining a process for the Tribunal’s consideration of claims with historical grievances that have not yet been fully inquired into or settled, and which are not in (or about to be in) negotiation for a Treaty settlement.
+The Tribunal has a number of historical claims before that have not been settled and have not been fully heard in the ongoing or already completed district inquiries.
+In September 2015 the Waitangi Tribunal’s Chairperson, Chief Judge Wilson Isaac, issued a memorandum outlining a process for the Tribunal’s consideration of claims with historical grievances that have not yet been fully inquired into or settled, and which are not in (or about to be in) negotiation for a Treaty settlement.

 This page was last updated: